lmi-mikaroka/data-toolbox/Rmd/Data_dictionary_invertebre_sarodrano.md

 # Introduction

-This report describes the data dictionary for the
+This report describes the data dictionary for the "sarodrano invertebrate" data.
-" small dried fish" data.
 The contents are taken from the following Google spreadsheets:

 * [List of colums for all tables](https://docs.google.com/spreadsheets/d/1OL6hwzyX0yYpy119oIEC2LeXBkbnnbd1fyROMBNFJYM/edit#gid=932678001)
 * [List of colums for all columns](https://docs.google.com/spreadsheets/d/1OL6hwzyX0yYpy119oIEC2LeXBkbnnbd1fyROMBNFJYM/edit?usp=sharing)